Omayal Achi College of Nursing, Avadi

 OMAYAL ACHI College of Nursing is a residential college on the outskirts of Chennai.
-It is located on the Ambattur Road.
-The site being long and narrow apart from being only 2 acres in size posed a difficult design challenge in accommodating the requirements of the college without losing the feeling of a campus.
 Since the requirement fell into three clear categories these uses were distributed in the only way that was logical – the college buildings facing the road, followed by the common facilities and the residential area behind it.
-Beyond the hostel is the large open area which acts as a percolation area that feeds the rain water harvesting pond in addition to the surface drains from the buildings and roads.

 The main building houses the administration facilities, library, classrooms and laboratories.
 It is clearly divided into two wings – one with the classrooms and labs and the other with the administration facilities, staff rooms and library.
 The separating space forms the reception and atrium that contains the main staircase with connecting angular links at the upper levels.
 It also contains an auditorium on the top floor with a seating capacity of six hundred persons.